TanStack/router/docs/framework/react/api/router/stripSearchParamsFunction.md

 ## stripSearchParams props

-The `retainSearchParams` accepts one of the following inputs:
+`stripSearchParams` accepts one of the following inputs:

 - `true`: if the search schema has no required params, `true` can be used to strip all search params
 - a list of keys of those search params that shall be removed; only keys of optional search params are allowed.